TV Entertainment Centers

 During

-This shot from the staircase shows the grid taking shape across the upper half of the wall.
-The board and batten grid uses flat trim profiles applied directly to the drywall surface, creating the raised-panel effect that gives the wall its depth and shadow lines.
-Getting the spacing dialed in at this height — where any inconsistency is visible from thirty feet away in the entry below — requires patience and a good eye.
-You measure twice, nail once, and check your lines constantly.
+This shot from the staircase shows the grid taking shape across the upper half.
+Board and batten like this is flat trim applied directly to the drywall, and that raised profile is what gives the wall its depth and shadow lines.
+At that height, any inconsistency in the spacing reads from thirty feet away in the entry below.
+So you measure twice, nail once, and check your lines constantly.
+That's just how we do things.

 During: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL